 - [1] The parties had no objections to the composition of the panel.
 No bias was declared by the parties or the panel. - [2] At the request of the City, the parties were sworn. - [3] This complaint was one of a number (18) heard during the week of August 19 to August 22.
 All of these complaints had issues in common.
-The two issues common to all complaints were firstly, the use of 95% factor applied to the area to calculate the net operating income in the valuation (the 95% Issue) and secondly, what is the appropriate Capitalization Rate to use in valuing the subject (the Cap Rate Issue)? - [4] The 95% Issue and the Cap Rate Issue were fully argued in the complaint against Roll Number 9943060 (this property), the first hearing of the week (heard August 19th).
-Throughout the balance of the week, the parties and the panel carried forward all the evidence and argument and questions on these two issues in every subsequent hearing.
+The two issues common to all complaints were firstly, the use of 95% factor applied to the area to calculate the net operating income in the valuation (the 95% Issue) and secondly, what is the appropriate Capitalization Rate to use in valuing the subject (the Cap Rate Issue)? - [4] The 95% Issue and the Cap Rate Issue were fully argued in the complaint against Roll Number 9943060, the first hearing of the week (heard August 19th).
+Throughout the balance of the week, the parties and the panel carried forward all the evidence and argument and questions on these two issues in every subsequent hearing. - [5] During the course of the hearing, the Complainant determined that the information on their Requested Market Value Proforma was incorrect with respect to the area of the Commercial Retail Unit Other (CRU).
+The Complainant submitted a revised Proforma.